 Where does body store glycogen?

-Glycogen needs not to be perplexed with the hormonal agent glucagon, which is also essential in metabolic carbohydrate rate as well as blood glucose control.
+Glycogen should not be perplexed with the hormonal agent glucagon, which is also essential in metabolic carbohydrate rate and blood glucose control.

 How Your Body Makes Use Of Glycogen?